aronical/BerlinAreasDashboard/README.md

 # Metrics

 SonarCloud is chosen because of the easy GitHub integration.
-Aside from some code smells, everything looks good.
-Metrics scrfeenshot can be found in here: https://github.com/aronical/BerlinAreasDashboard/blob/main/docs/Metrics_SonarCloud.png
+Aside from some smelly code, everything looks good.
+Metrics screenshot can be found in here: https://github.com/aronical/BerlinAreasDashboard/blob/main/docs/Metrics_SonarCloud.png

 # Clean Code Development: